-Judge Tosses Kansas' Proof-Of-Citizenship Voter Law, And Rebukes Sec.
+Judge Tosses Kansas' Proof-Of-Citizenship Voter Law And Rebukes Sec.
 Of State Kobach

 The American Civil Liberties Union led the legal challenge to the Kansas law.

 "That law was based on a xenophobic lie that noncitizens are engaged in rampant election fraud," said Dale Ho, director of the ACLU's Voting Rights Project.
-"The court found that there is 'no credible evidence' for that falsehood, and correctly ruled that Kobach's documentary proof-of-citizenship requirement violates federal law and the U.S. Constitution."
+"The court found that there is 'no credible evidence' for that falsehood and correctly ruled that Kobach's documentary proof-of-citizenship requirement violates federal law and the U.S. Constitution."

-During the trial, Kobach "denied allegations of voter suppression, and put experts on the stand to present polls and surveys that they say show almost all Kansans have easy access to documents like birth certificates," as Celia Llopis-Jepsen reported for NPR from the Kansas News Service.
+During the trial, Kobach "denied allegations of voter suppression and put experts on the stand to present polls and surveys that they say show almost all Kansans have easy access to documents like birth certificates," as Celia Llopis-Jepsen of the Kansas News Service reported for NPR.

-The plaintiffs included the Kansas League of Women Voters, which said it had struggled to help young voters register because of the new law.
-Some applicants were unable or unwilling to show their papers to a volunteer, the Kansas League said.
+The plaintiffs included the League of Women Voters of Kansas, which said it had struggled to help young voters register because of the new law.
+Some applicants were unable or unwilling to show their papers to a volunteer, the league said.
 Others balked at the time investment, after the process went from taking less than five minutes to requiring a full hour.

 The organization also said it was forced to halt nearly all of its operations so it could change its protocols.
 The main concern: that volunteers might somehow be found liable if they handled or copied applicants' citizenship documents and other records.

-For instance, a voter registration drive at Washburn University yielded 400 voter applicants – but most were incomplete, and after weeks of effort, only around 75 voters were registered.
+For instance, a voter registration drive at Washburn University yielded 400 voter applicants — but most were incomplete and, after weeks of effort, only around 75 voters were registered.

 The evidence, Robinson wrote, backed up an expert's opinion that Kansas' law "disproportionately affects the young and those who are not politically affiliated."

-Another issue: Before the League could help would-be voters to finish the registration process, it had to buy the "suspense list" from the secretary of state's office – something it did several times.
+Another issue: Before the league could help would-be voters finish the registration process, it had to buy the "suspense list" from the secretary of state's office – something it did several times.
 It also purchased the full list of voters, to verify who was on it.

 In sanctioning Kobach, the judge gave the secretary of state roughly one year to provide proof of the additional training, which would be part of the mandatory continuing legal education classes that many attorneys take to maintain their law licenses.

-Robinson cited "a pattern and practice by [Kobach] of flaunting disclosure and discovery rules that are designed to prevent prejudice and surprise at trial.
+Robinson cited "a pattern and practice by [Kobach of flouting] disclosure and discovery rules that are designed to prevent prejudice and surprise at trial.
 It's unclear, she said, whether he "repeatedly failed to meet his disclosure obligations intentionally or due to his unfamiliarity with the federal rules."

 Kobach, we'll note, is a Harvard graduate who earned his law degree at Yale and was a law clerk at the U.S. Court of Appeals for the 10th Circuit.
 He also taught constitutional law as a professor at the University of Missouri, Kansas City, according to his official biography.